Our Science:

 Features and Advantages

-1. “Switches on” naturally occurring neurotherapeutic system in brain that modulates multiple pathogenic processes in NDs.
+1. “Switches on” naturally occurring neurotherapeutic system in the brain that modulates multiple pathogenic processes in NDs.

 4. Strong biological rationale leverages extensive academic and pharma knowledge base for TRH.

 Our TRH-based strategy holds many parallels with that of the currently much-publicized class of drugs targeting receptors of the neuropeptide GLP-1.
-The remarkable success of GLP-1-based drugs is not only revolutionizing the treatment of obesity and potentially other therapeutic indications, but also heightening appreciation of the broad clinical potential of neuropeptide signalling systems generally.
+The remarkable success of GLP-1-based drugs is not only revolutionizing the treatment of obesity and potentially other therapeutic indications, but also highlighting the multi-indication clinical potential of neuropeptide signalling systems generally.

 Innovation